 - Examine vents: The vents should be unobstructed.

-- Check the ignition system: If you have an electric furnace, be sure the ignition system is functioning properly.
+- Check the ignition system: If you have an electric furnace, make sure the ignition system is working.

 If you follow these steps and there’s still cold air coming from your vents, contact the experts at Calvey.
 Our fully licensed, bonded, and insured technicians will quickly diagnose your furnace problem and get your home warm again.

-What Are Some Common Causes My Furnace Isn’t Blowing Hot Air?
+Why Isn’t My Furnace Blowing Hot Air?

 Here are some common causes of your furnace not blowing hot air and what can be done to solve the issue.